kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/README.md

 # Course Requirements

+This course has 3 sets of requirements:

+- User Requirements
+- Software Requirements
+- Hardware Requirements

 ## User requirements

 Kubernetes is a really powerful software and it's also quite complex.
 That's why you need to some of the basics before you start learning Kubernetes: